ShyamGadde/kata-scraper/katas/find-the-capitals-1/README.md

 # Instructions

-Write a function that takes a single string (`word`) as argument.
-The function must return an ordered list containing the indexes of all capital letters in the string.
+Write a function that takes a single non-empty string of only lowercase and uppercase ascii letters (`word`) as its argument, and returns an ordered list containing the indices of all capital (uppercase) letters in the string.

 # Example (Input --> Output)